SumZer0-git/EDAPGui/readme.md

 # Getting Started
 Once ED_AP is running there are few steps to complete the first time ED AP is run.
 These will help avoid common issues.
+1. For languages other than English, refer to Localization below.
-1. Perform screen calibration, detailed [here](docs/Calibration.md).
+2. Perform screen calibration, detailed [here](docs/Calibration.md).
 This will configure ED_AP for your screen resolution.
 Many issues can be avoided with correct calibration.
 2. Check and if necessary, change keybinding options, detailed below.
 Pay special attention that the Ins, Home, End and Pg Up are not used by ED as these are used by EDAP.
 3. Note: the autopilot.log file will capture any required keybindings that are not set.
 4. Increase the brightness of the HUD to maximum to help image processing (Interior/Right Panel > SHIP > INTERFACE BRIGHTNESS).